Seannnnnnnnnnn/Algorithms/README.md

 # Algorithms
-A collection of algorithm implementations.
+A collection of machine learning algorithm implementations.